ronroc/CarND---Traffic-Sign-Classifier/README.md

 | .0				    | Roundabout mandatory      							|

-For the fifth image, the model is  sure that this is a - End of all speed and passing limits
+For the third image, the model is  sure that this is a - End of all speed and passing limits

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|